LarsK1/hass_solvis_control/README.md

    - Keep the **port** unchanged.
 4. Select your **Solvis Control version** and set the **low, standard and high polling intervals**.
 5. Use the checkboxes to select which **assemblies and system components** (second and/or third heating circuit, heat pump, solar collector, heat meter, PV2Heat) are connected to the heating system.
-6. In the final step of the configuration, for each available heating circuit (as defined in the previous step), you can configure the presence and behavior of the **room temperature sensor**.
+6. Next, for each available heating circuit (as defined in the previous step), you can configure the presence and behavior of the **room temperature sensor**.
 Select 'disabled' if no sensor is installed, 'read' to only read the value (default), or 'write' if the value should be writable.
+7. In the final step of the configuration choose your model of the **stratified storage**.

 After setup, the integration polls an initial set of parameters and completes the installation with a **success message**.